Learn more about child hunger in America. One year after COVID-19, millions more children in America are struggling with hunger.

-- Help your local food pantry: Contact your local food pantry or give to our partner No Kid Hungry.
+- Help your local food pantry.
+Today, there are an estimated 17 million children struggling with hunger in America.
+Contact your local food pantry or give to our partner No Kid Hungry.
 Your support will help them provide food items for families in need.

 - Provide support to frontline health workers and first responders: Many health workers are not able to stay at home and are working around the clock, so take on tasks that they don’t have time to do as an expression of gratitude.

-- Assist in local fundraising efforts: Look into options that provide much-needed supplies to families, such as Amazon Wish Lists, as well as the work of your local community and volunteer organizations.
+- Assist in local or online fundraising efforts.
+Look into options that provide much-needed supplies to families, such as Amazon Wish Lists, as well as the work of your local community and volunteer organizations.
+You can also fundraise for children or donate your birthday to support children in need around the world.

 - Stay informed and stay calm: Only share information from credible sources like your state department of health or the CDC.
 Remember, when you stay calm, others will follow.